"Burwell has opened a fragile window into her life, allowing us to have a look in."

 I’ve written Saving Jake to share hard-won knowledge.
 I’ve learned I can’t save my son.
 I’ve learned that powerful love can overcome broken trust.
 I want readers to know how an entire family can be consumed, that addiction can make us prisoners, that it will grow stronger if we don’t continually attend to it.
 Prescription-drug abuse screams from the headlines and continues to grow into a full-blown heroin crisis.
 Families everywhere are trying to figure this out on their own.
 Families need to know they are not alone; there is hope.
 I've written my story, honestly and truthfully, to help illuminate the challenges posed to a person with this lifelong disease and to offer hope.

 Treatment works, though it may take multiple attempts.
-The current fragmented health-care system is leaving too many out in the cold.
+The current fragmented health-care system is leaving so many out in the cold.
 There are not enough beds.
 There is too much judgment.
 Every community needs a good local rehab.
 I hope the public, in particular policymakers, come to understand that the current skyrocketing epidemic of addiction is a health-care crisis.
 Insurance companies should pay for addiction treatment covered on a policy like any disease, without a fight.
 In the months and years ahead, I will continue to advocate by speaking, writing, and organizing community events to help families better understand addiction because my greatest hope is for families of addicts and alcoholics to receive lasting support.